-The treatment of the trash can be a real problem when a park is visited a lot.
-Please bring back your garbages to the main entrance to help the maintenance of Tayrona.
+The trash treatment can be a real problem when a park is visited.
+Please bring your garbages to the main entrance to help with the maintenance of Tayrona.

 Also, your bag will be checked at the main entrance.
 Alcohol and drugs are prohibited too.
 Moreover, to preserve Tayrona’s wildlife, pets are not allowed inside.

 As it’s a humid zone, you will probably sweat a lot.
 I know some tourists have problems dealing with this climate.
 You can easily buy food and water bottles in the camps.
 It means you don’t have to carry a heavy bag.
 And please, let your backpack – a day bag is sufficient – in your hotel near Tayrona.

 If camping in Tayrona is not your thing, hammocks are available for the same price or even cheaper.

 👉 Want to know everything about Santa Marta?
 Learn where are the best places, and avoid tourist traps and beginner’s mistakes?
 Nothing could be easier.
 I put it all together in our guide to Santa Marta.

 The 8 best experiences you shouldn’t miss

 The best La Guajira Tours (biggest Colombian desert)

 Visit Caño Cristales (the most beautiful river worldwide)

 Explore San José del Guaviare (an off-the-beaten-path destination)